HexadigmSystems/FunctionTraits/README.md

 <a name="WhyChooseThisLibrary"></a>
 ## Why choose this library
-In a nutshell, because it's extremely easy to use, with syntax that's consistently very clean (when relying on [Technique 2 of 2](#technique2of2) as most normally will), has a very small footprint (once you ignore the many comments in "TypeTraits.h"), and it may be the most complete function traits library available on the web at this writing (based on my attempt to find an equivalent library with calling convention support in particular).
-It's also significantly smaller than the Boost version ("boost::callable_traits"), which consists of a bloated number of files and at least twice the amount of code (largely due to a needlessly complex design, no disrespect intended).
-"FunctionTraits" still provides the same features for all intents and purposes however (and a few extra), as well as support for (mainstream) calling conventions as emphasized, which only has limited support in "boost::callable_traits" (but again, it's not enabled by default and the author's own internal comments about it are negative and discourage its use).
-Note that even when activated, calling convention support in "boost::callable_traits" isn't designed to work in 64 bit builds (it won't compile), while "FunctionTraits" does support it.
-Note that "boost::callable_traits" does support the experimental "transaction_safe" keyword however (unrelated to calling conventions), but "FunctionTraits" doesn't by design.
+In a nutshell, because it's extremely easy to use, with syntax that's consistently very clean (when relying on [Technique 2 of 2](#technique2of2) as most normally will), it handles all mainstream function types you wish to pass as template args (see [here](#templateargf)), it has a very small footprint (once you ignore the many comments in "TypeTraits.h"), and it may be the most complete function traits library available on the web at this writing (based on attempts to find an equivalent library with calling convention support in particular).

+Note that "FunctionTraits" is also significantly smaller than the Boost version ("boost::callable_traits"), which consists of a bloated (excessive) number of files and roughly twice the amount of code at this writing (largely due to a needlessly complex design, no disrespect intended).
+"FunctionTraits" still provides the same features for all intents and purposes however (and a few extra including templates to retrieve argument type names, iterate all argument types, etc.), as well as support for (mainstream) calling conventions as emphasized, which isn't officially available in "boost::callable_traits" (and even if activated, it has several other caveats as described earlier in this document).

+Also note that the Boost "_args_" template (or its "_args\_t_" helper template), the template that developers typically use the most in practice (to access a function's argument types and count), is less user-friendly than it should be, requiring additional overhead to access the individual argument types and/or argument count (since "_args_" itself just returns the collection of argument types - no Boost-specific helper templates exist to drill into it leaving most users having to make additional calls to [std::tuple_element](https://en.cppreference.com/w/cpp/utility/tuple_element) and/or [std::tuple_size](https://en.cppreference.com/w/cpp/utility/tuple/tuple_size), or rely on their own wrappers to consolidate the calls).
+Additional helper templates to simplify the process would have been beneficial (though the code does seem to have at least one internal template the author may have been experimenting with towards this goal but the situation is murky).
+Moreover, note that "_args_" also has a few strange quirks, such as including the function's member class type itself when handling non-static member functions (always at index zero in "_args_"), even though the class type has nothing to do with a function's arguments.
+It also means the function's first argument type is at index 1 in "_args_" for non-static member functions but index zero for free functions, which forces developers to have to subtract 1 from [std::tuple_size](https://en.cppreference.com/w/cpp/utility/tuple/tuple_size) to retrieve the number of arguments for non-static member functions, but not for free functions.
+This generally complicates things in particular for any code that may be handling both non-static-member functions and free functions (when retrieving the number of arguments or for any other purpose).
+The behavior also overlaps with the purpose of template "_qualified_class_of_", whose main purpose is to return a non-static member function's class type (the same type that template "_args_" stores at index zero), and even template "_class\_of_", rendering all these templates somewhat redundant and a bit confusing (and "_args_" also confusingly handles member _data_ pointer types as well, which really has nothing to do with its intended purpose of handling function arguments).
+Note that by contrast, "FunctionTraits" provides clean and easy-to-use helper templates out-of-the-box (no need to explicitly call [std::tuple_element](https://en.cppreference.com/w/cpp/utility/tuple_element) or [std::tuple_size](https://en.cppreference.com/w/cpp/utility/tuple/tuple_size)), and no such oddities or redundant behavior (or behavior unrelated to the task of handling functions only).

+Lastly, note that "boost::callable_traits" does support the experimental "transaction_safe" keyword, but "FunctionTraits" doesn't by design.
 Since this keyword isn't in the official C++ standard (most have never likely heard of it), and it's questionable if it ever will be (it was first floated in 2015), I've deferred its inclusion until it's actually implemented, if ever.
 Very few users will be impacted by its absence and including it in "FunctionTraits" can likely be done in less than a day based on my review of the situation.

-The upshot is that "FunctionTraits" is generally more complete than other similar libraries I've seen, in particular due to its (mainstream) calling convention support (noting that very few other libraries even exist that can be considered "complete").
+The upshot is that "FunctionTraits" is generally more complete than all other similar libraries I'm aware of (and easier to use than Boost at times), in particular due to its (mainstream) calling convention support (noting that very few other libraries even exist that can be considered "complete").
 Very little could be added at this stage that would benefit most users and would usually require improvements to the C++ standard itself to accommodate.
 However, even wider support for calling conventions may be added later, to target less frequently used calling conventions that are platform specific (if there's a demand for it).
 For now its mainstream calling convention support will usually meet the needs of most users.

 <a name="DesignConsiderations"></a>
 ## "FunctionTraits" design considerations (for those who care - not required reading)